 Research

 The Dias Lab is broadly interested in neurogenetic mechanisms of human brain development and degeneration.
-We aim to better understand the fundamental genetic and molecular mechanisms that shape the human brain and make us uniquely human across the lifespan.
+We aim to better understand the fundamental genetic and molecular mechanisms that shape the human brain and make us uniquely human across the lifespan by breaking down the artificial barriers normally separating developmental epochs.

-We also study genetically defined brain disorders, such as Fragile X syndrome, Fragile X-associated tremor/ataxia syndrome, dup15q syndrome, and TCF7L2-related neurodevelopmental disorder (TRND).
-We seek to characterize pathophysiology that underlie these uniquely human disorders.
-We focus on questions historically understudied, such as the role of the X chromosome and non-neuronal cell types in these disorders.
-We harness developmental context as a critical biological variable that impacts the expression of powerful germ-line genetic drivers, focusing on human cellular models.
+Genetically defined brain disorders: We study neurologic conditions such as Fragile X syndrome, Fragile X-associated tremor/ataxia syndrome (FXTAS), Fragile X-associated neuropsychiatric disorder (FXAND), dup15q syndrome, and TCF7L2-related neurodevelopmental disorder (TRND).
+We seek to characterize the cell-type-specific, human-specific molecular pathophysiology that underlie these disorders.
+We focus on questions historically understudied, such as the role of the X chromosome and non-neuronal cell types.
+We harness developmental context as a critical biological variable that impacts the expression of powerful germ-line genetic drivers, focusing on human tissue and human cellular models.

-The brain is an amazingly complex and heterogeneous tissue and is not immediately accessible for study in the human condition.
-We are interested in studying the molecular perturbations associated with neurodevelopmental, neuropsychiatric and neurodegenerative disorders in different cellular subtypes in the human brain specifically.
-In order to do this, we are applying single cell genomic approaches on post-mortem human brain to identify cell-type and region-specific molecular changes related to brain function.
+Genetics of typical neurodevelopment: The brain is an amazingly complex and heterogeneous tissue and is not immediately accessible for study in the human condition.
+We are interested in studying how genetic drivers uniquely shape the brain in different stages of aging and development.

 Collaborations: